 The Group has identified the following classes of right-of-use ("ROU") assets: properties, vehicles, office and IT equipment.
 The largest class of asset recognised is the Group's property leases, consisting of office buildings, as well as rental apartments for its employees undertaking short-term assignments overseas.
-Leases of properties generally have lease terms between 6 months and 5 years while leases of office equipment, vehicles and IT equipment, generally have terms between 1 and 3 years.
-The Group usually has rights to renew the lease arrangement that are reasonably certain to be exercised and therefore may have long effective lease terms.
+Leases of properties generally have lease terms between six months and five years, while leases of office equipment, vehicles and IT equipment generally have terms between one and three years.
+The Group usually has rights to renew the lease arrangements that are reasonably certain to be exercised and therefore may have long effective lease terms.
 The rental payments associated with each lease varies according to the amount of space rented and the location of the lease.
 However, in most cases the amount of rental payments is indexed annually in line with the relevant national consumer pricing index.